Authority to Prescribe

 - Notify the Alabama State Board of Pharmacy

-- Send a copy of DEA 106 form and a copy of the police report to the Alabama State Board of Pharmacy by email or fax.
+- Send a copy of DEA 106 form and a copy of the police report to ALBOP via email to email@example.com.

 - If a theft is committed by an ALBOP licensed pharmacy staff member, report the name and permit or registration number of the member to the state drug inspector assigned to your area.